idvorkin/idvorkin.github.io/_d/time_off.md

 Need to explore further, from [this study](https://www.apa.org/pubs/journals/releases/psp-pspp0000391.pdf):

 _Many people living in modern society feel like they do not have enough time and are constantly searching for more.
 But is having limited discretionary time actually detrimental?
-And can there be downsides of having too much discretionary time?
+And can there be downsides to having too much discretionary time?
 We find a negative quadratic relationship between discretionary time and subjective well-being.
 These results show that having too little time is indeed linked to lower subjective well-being caused by stress, having more time does not continually translate to greater subjective well-being._

 _Having an abundance of discretionary time is sometimes even linked to lower subjective well-being because of a lacking sense of productivity.
 In such cases, the negative effect of having too much discretionary time can be attenuated when people spend this time on productive activities._